 Stamford Woman Writing Her Own Success Story

 Sometimes it helps to be a psychologist, accountant, negotiator, philosopher, sales-person and mind reader-all rolled into one when you’re running a company.
 Business entrepreneur Antoinette Allocca (President of Essential Data) figures she’s used all those skills, plus enthusiasm and spirituality.
-She has used these skills to help turn her technical-writing company into the country’s fastest growing woman-owned firm in 1998.
+She has used these skills to help turn her technical-writing company into the country’s fastest growing women-owned firm in 1998.
 Her Stamford firm, Essential Data, supplies technical writers to help companies rewrite software instructions, computer manuals, training documents and other complex material.

 Essential Data cracked the list of 500 largest women-owned businesses in Working Woman magazine this spring. – making it the fastest-growing, Allocca said.